T

 transport hub

-Edinburgh's international airport, serving as the main gateway to the city.
-It offers various transport options to the city center.
+Edinburgh's international airport, serving as the primary gateway to the city.
+It offers various transport options to the city center, including trams, buses, and taxis.

 The Witchery by the Castle